wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.3.3 =
 * Enhanced the plugin to display the alt text from the WordPress Media Uploader

+= 0.3.4 =
+Corrected a minor issue that wasn’t populating the alt tag correctly.
+Requires you to remove and add the images in order to display the alt tags properly.

 == Upgrade Notice ==

+= 0.3.4 =
+Corrected a minor issue that wasn’t populating the alt tag correctly.
+Requires you to remove and add the images in order to display the alt tags properly.

 = 0.3.3 =
 Enhanced the plugin to display the alt text from the WordPress Media Uploader